thosgood/this-weeks-finds/markdown/151-200/week175.md

 13 x 28

-which allows for 13 anomalistic months of 28 days each - where an
-\"anomalistic month\" is the time it takes for the moon to come round to its perigee, where it\'s as close to the earth as possible.
+which allows for 13 anomalistic months of 28 days each - where an "anomalistic month" is the time it takes for the moon to come round to its perigee, where it's as close to the earth as possible.

 Putting it all together, we see that the number 364 factors as